o-t-w/blog/src/content/blog/popovers.md

 ## Conclusion

 I covered a lot in this article but there's more to come.
 The popover attribute can be useful all by itself but some forthcoming web APIs will help cover more use cases.
 Anchor positioning looks set to be the most useful CSS feature since grid.
-Building a menu using the popover attribute will hopefully be made far easier with the upcoming [`focusgroup` attribute](https://open-ui.org/components/focusgroup.explainer/).
 There's a strong chance we'll finally get an easy and standard way to achieve styled tooltips on the web with [`interesttarget`](https://open-ui.org/components/invokers.explainer/), a declarative way to show a popover on hover.
 Stay tuned.